So you’re interested in finding out more about joining the Scargill Community?

 - Sometimes you will be a part of the Host Team, which includes being responsible for guest and visitor needs, their programme, leading evening prayers, giving notices etc

 - Our weekly Community focus day is when we share communion together and where our main gospel and community teaching takes place.
 This is also a time to openly and honestly, share and discuss our faith together as Community.
 We hope that you would have much to offer to the diversity of these conversations.

 - Accommodation and keep are provided as the nature of your work requires you to be resident here at Scargill House.
 You will be given your own room, meals are provided and you will receive a small monthly allowance (no salary is paid).

-- Holiday entitlement starts with 20 days annual leave and 8 days bank/public holiday in the first instance – THEY BOTH form part of the overall holiday entitlement.
+- Holiday entitlement starts with 20 days annual leave and 8 days bank/public holiday in the first instance – these both form part of the overall holiday entitlement.